 Flat Rent: A rent amount the family may choose to pay in lieu of having their rent determined under the formula method.
-The flat rent is established by the housing authority.
+The flat rent is established by the housing authority based on a HUD mandate that it be set at not less than 80% of the FMR, adjusted for tenant-paid utilities.
 Families selecting the flat rent option have their income evaluated at least once every three years.
+The flat rent amount a family pays is not locked in for the three-year period.
+Instead, the PHA must revise the flat rent amount from year to year based on the findings of the PHA's rent reasonableness analysis and changes to the FMR.